 Care home admissions during the Covid-19 pandemic

 We would like to reassure you that you can still come and live in one of our residential or nursing homes during this Covid-19 pandemic.
-We are working with hospitals, healthcare professionals, local authorities and family members to ensure safe admission into your chosen home albeit with some temporary restrictions in place.
+We are working with hospitals, healthcare professionals, local authorities and family members to ensure a safe admission into your chosen home.

-We also have a really informative video about our different self isolation options and the processes we have in place to keep you and our staff as safe as possible.
+Take a look at our informative video about the self-isolation options and the processes we have in place to keep you and our staff as safe as possible.

 Will I have to self-isolate in my care home bedroom if I come to your home during the pandemic?

 We have given this a great deal of thought and, having spoken to many families, have made the decision to offer families two options.

 New residents can either self-isolate in the comfort of their own home for 11 days, then join us in the care home where they will be tested for Covid-19 and supported to self-isolate for 3 more days until the result of the test is known.

 Alternatively, new residents can come to the care home immediately where we will support you to self-isolate in your bedroom for a period of 14 days, during which time you will be tested for Covid-19.

 Why do new residents have to self-isolate before coming to stay in a care home?